Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Use your favorite spices.
 This version of grilled broccoli with lemon tastes amazing, but don’t stop there — try finishing it with a sprinkle of parmesan cheese, or swap the dry spices with steak seasoning or lemon pepper seasoning.

 - Use grilling baskets or foil for smaller pieces.
 Worried about losing your broccoli between the grill grates?
 Use the foil packet method instead of adding directly to the grill (or to keep those charred edges, try a grill basket instead!).

 - Poke for doneness.
 If you’re not sure how long to cook broccoli on the grill judging by its size, give it a poke with a fork.
 When it’s tender, it’s time to come off the grill.
 If the outside is browned but it’s not tender yet, turn down the heat and move the broccoli to a less hot area of the grill, if possible.

-- To reheat: Reheat broccoli in a 350 degree F oven, a hot skillet, or place on the grill again for a few minutes, until warm.
+- Reheat: You can reheat broccoli on the grill, in a 350 degree F oven, or in a hot skillet for a few minutes, until warm.

-- To freeze: You can freeze grilled broccoli, but the texture will be more mushy and not as tasty.
-If you do decide to freeze, wrap tightly and store in the freezer for up to 12 months.
+- Freeze: You can freeze grilled broccoli, but the texture will be more mushy and not as tasty.
+If you do decide to freeze, wrap tightly and store in the freezer for up to 6 months.
 Thaw fully in the refrigerator overnight before reheating.

 What To Serve With Grilled Broccoli

-If you already have the grill turned on, save time and serve this broccoli with a grilled main dish:
+If you already have the grill turned on, save time and serve this grilled broccoli recipe with a grilled main dish:

 More Healthy Broccoli Recipes

 Cooking broccoli on the grill gives it a smoky flavor and charred edges, and this is the easiest grilled broccoli recipe!
-Learn how to grill broccoli perfectly — fresh, frozen, direct on the grill, or in foil.
+Make it fresh, frozen, direct on the grill, or in foil.